 1. Stick with it for a long time, and folks will get used to it, even if it looks like a logo for Spacely Sprockets.
+Nabisco is no longer the company, but it identifies an array of products.
+Good company brands that are no longer companies include Milton-Bradley, Ideal, Cheeseborough Ponds, Richardson Vicks, McNeil, Mennen and Shulton.
+Keep these brands on the packaging, even if the end product changes.

 2. Always make good products, some with lots of sugar, and some with lots of salt.
 (Oops, this isn’t a brand rule.
 It’s a junk food rule.
 But it applies.
 A bad logo with a good product wins.)
+If the product is good and consistent, it can stand to have an odd logo.

 3. Use separate brands for each of them, but also connect those new brands to the old master brand.
 So the Master brand “rules” the slave brands, that include Triscuit, Chips Ahoy, Ritz, Uneeda, Fig Newton.
 Do not use a brand on its own, without a master brand.